kannankvs/mvrf_namespace/Management VRF Design Document Namespace.md

         inet6 fe80::48f0:27ff:fef7:1e8/64 scope link
            valid_lft forever preferred_lft forever

-### Design Review Minutes of Meeting 12/06/2018
+### Design Review Minutes of Meeting December 6th 2018
 Attendees: Guohan, Joe, Marcin, Harish, Kannan, Anand

 1. ACL rules - Existing SONiC ACL infra adds ACL ip rules in the default VRF.
 There are specific source ip based rules which are applicable to management.
 How is this addressed in the design?
 Dell will analyze and change the design accordingly to address ACL rules.
 Different design options for ACL design is mentioned in ACL rules design in Appendix section.

 2. Show commands - The SONiC wrapper show commands displays the output of linux commands.
 Show command outputs are mentioned above in Appendix section.
 Dell to work with MSFT to identify what needs to be customized for SONiC show wrapper command output.

-3. Config command to enable/disable VRF - Below capturing the various CLI options that were discussed during the Design Review.
+3. Config command to enable/disable VRF - Various CLI options that were discussed during the Design Review were given in the above section.
 MSFT to review the CLI options and suggest which one to implement.
 Dell to update design document accordingly.

-       a. config mgmt-vrf enable/disable - Dropped in order to use the same format as data VRF configuration.

-       b. config vrf add/del management <vrfname>

-       c. config vrf add/del [--mgmt-vrf] <vrfname>

 4. Sync up with data VRF team for command schema for management and data VRF since we are going to use command command.
 Anand to setup meeting with Prince and dell team members.

 5. Managementip config command - combine with hostcfgd to listen to configuration change and take action. hostcfgd is now dependent on mgmt enable/disable.
 Dell to update design docuement.

 6. L3mdev - alternate solution https://lwn.net/Articles/670190/ - Dell to followup with nikos regarding this.